Employer Advice on Supporting Employee Mental Health in the Workplace

 Connect your employee to available mental health resources

-Besides charting out a plan to accommodate the employee’s needs in the workplace, you should also remind the employee to access the company’s Employee Assistance Program (if you offer one).
+Besides charting out a plan to accommodate the employee’s mental health needs in the workplace, you should also remind the employee to access the company’s Employee Assistance Program (if you offer one).
 Or you could guide them to available community services.

 Schedule a future meeting to review their performance